Rekklas/FriendsList/README.md

 # FriendsList

 <i>This application uses Randomuser API in order to retrieve list of users.
-It gets information about randonly generated "friends".</i>
+It gets information about randomly generated "friends".</i>

 App contains 2 screens: